Bhagatkhushi/Bhagatkhushi/README.md

 # 🚀 About Me
 - 🔭 **I’m currently working on:** Python Projects
-- 🌱 **I’m currently learning:** Data Science and Machine Learning using Python
+- 🌱 **I’m currently learning:** Data Analytics and python development
 - 👯 **I’m looking to collaborate on:** Beginner-friendly Python projects and open-source contributions
 - 🤔 **I’m looking for help with:** Improving my coding skills and real-world project development
 - 💬 **Ask me about:** Python, basic projects, and GitHub